digitaldawnin/local-business-schema-generator/README.md

 A free, browser-based tool for generating JSON-LD structured data for local businesses.

-Created by [Digital Dawn](https://www.digitaldawn.in/), a digital services company based in Indore, Madhya Pradesh, India.

 ## Features

 - Generate `LocalBusiness` and related schema types